Jannabie/TsukiRe-Translation/README.md

 ---

-## Kredit
+## Credits

-Dibuat berdasarkan konsep dari toolchain asli milik [Tsukihimates](https://github.com/Tsukihimates/Tsukihime-Translation).
+Built based on concepts from the original toolchain by [Tsukihimates](https://github.com/Tsukihimates/Tsukihime-Translation).